 Premiums as Reported on the Annual Statement

-Premiums entered in this section must match premiums reported for Washington on the corresponding lines of the State Page Exhibit filed with the National Association of Insurance Commissioners (NAIC).
+Premiums entered in this section should, with few exceptions, match premiums reported for Washington on the corresponding lines of the State Page Exhibit filed with the National Association of Insurance Commissioners (NAIC).

 Schedule A - Property/Casualty Taxes